 I really enjoyed rolling out and making this sales enablement program a success.

 If this topic of interest, I am pairing up with Mediafly to deliver a webinar on how to do exactly what I outline in this blog post – build a business case for sales enablement.
-Register here.
+Watch the recording here.

 If this excited you, attend that webinar.
 Or reach out to me on my contact page.